survivejs/react-book/manuscript/06_react_and_flux.md

 The Store listens to our actions and then updates its state accordingly.
 The functions have been adapted based on our earlier implementation of `App`.

 T> It would be possible to operate directly on data.
-Ie. a oneliner such as `this.notes.splice(id, 1)` would work for `remove`.
+E.g. a oneliner such as `this.notes.splice(id, 1)` would work for `remove`.
 Even though this works it is recommended that you use `setState` with Alt to keep things clear.

 ### Maintaining an Instance of Alt